rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ### Reboot

-When all configuration is done, reboot both SBCs.
+When all configuration is done, reboot both Nodes.

 ## DRBD

-Install everything
+You can use these instructions for both Nodes until it'll tell you not to do so.
+Start by install the necessary dependencies

     apt update
     apt install drbd-utils

-### /etc/drbd.d/global_common.conf
+#### /etc/drbd.d/global_common.conf

 You can define global configuration options for your cluster here.
-This is interesting if you have multiple resources.
-For this cluster you can leave everything on default.
+This guideline is meant to be as lightweight as possible, so you can leave anything on default.

 > There is a well explained global.conf on github from DRBD's vendor company linbit: [https://github.com/LINBIT/drbd-8.3/blob/master/scripts/drbd.conf.example](https://github.com/LINBIT/drbd-8.3/blob/master/scripts/drbd.conf.example)

-### /etc/drbd.d/r0.conf
+#### vi /etc/drbd.d/r0.conf

+What we configure is a resource that tells DRBD which disk or partition it should use for the share storage.

 ```conf
 resource r0 {